Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \subsubsection{Peptide to protein aggregation}

 }

 Similarly to aggregating PSMs into peptides, peptides are aggregated into proteins using the \texttt{aggregateFeatures()} function.
 The \texttt{fcol} argument names the feature variable to use for aggregation, in this case, the protein accessions defined in \texttt{"proteins"}.
+The protein inference method is therefore implicitly left to the pre-processing algorithm.
 The \texttt{fun} argument provides the function that will aggregate the peptide quantitative data.
-Here we use the median.
+Here we use the median, complementary informations about protein summarisation can be found in \emph{Note 4}.

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{pep\_assay\_names }\OtherTok{\textless{}{-}} \FunctionTok{names}\NormalTok{(scp)[}\FunctionTok{grep}\NormalTok{(}\StringTok{"peptides\_.*\_norm\_log"}\NormalTok{, }\FunctionTok{names}\NormalTok{(scp))]}